How Wheat Domesticated Humans, Left Us Dying To Be Gluten Free

 Another study that also compared different strains of wheat found that the older varieties contained significantly more Selenium.

-To add insult to injury wheat provides almost no nutritional value for all the work and overall sacrifices human beings make.
-Yeah, I know most of the work is done by machines nowadays but the damage is done already.
+To add insult to injury, wheat provides almost no nutritional value for all the work and overall sacrifices human beings make.
+Yes, I know that machines now do most work, but the damage is already done.

-Automation allows for exponential increases in production but garbage in equals garbage out.
-Wheat domesticated humans and may had a huge influence on human evolution.
+Automation allows for exponential increases in production, but garbage in equals garbage out.
+Humans domesticated wheat, which may have had a significant impact on human evolution.

 Is Wheat Responsible for Capitalism, Consumerism, Wars, and Greed in The World?

 I know.
 How can a plant be responsible for all of that?
-That is why I always believed Wheat may not just be a plant it may be a weapon.
+That is why I always believed Wheat may not just be a plant, but a weapon.
 LOL.

 The cultivation of wheat and the agricultural tasks associated with it demanded so much time that people were forced to settle permanently next to their wheat fields.

-They abandoned that lifestyle to live an agricultural lifestyle that demanded 8 to 12 hours of back-breaking work a day.
+They abandoned that lifestyle to adopt an agricultural one that required 8 to 12 hours of backbreaking work a day.
 A lifestyle that demanded they live next to the fields they tended, poor health, and chronic injury.

-The hunter-gather lived more like the modern-day Minimalist.
-They lived and traveled with only the items they could carry.
-They were forced to make choices that insured only the most important truly valued possessions and people remained in their lives.
+The hunter-gatherer lived more like the modern-day Minimalist.
+They lived and traveled with only the items they could carry on their backs.
+They were forced to make choices that ensured only the most important, truly valued possessions and people remained in their lives.

-In my opinion, the transition to the agricultural lifestyle was the first domino to fall leading to human destruction.
-Stable access to wheat as a food source started a negative domino effect.
+In my opinion, the transition to the agricultural lifestyle was the first domino to fall, leading to human destruction.
+Stable access to wheat as a food source started an adverse domino effect.

-It required hard work to cultivate wheat.
-Human beings began to have more children to use as extra labor to harvest the wheat, which in turn created more mouths to feed, which increased the demand for wheat and perpetuate overpopulation that continues today.
+Cultivating wheat required hard work.
+Human beings began to have more children to serve as extra labor to harvest wheat, which in turn created more mouths to feed, thereby increasing the demand for grain and perpetuating overpopulation that continues today.

-Because human were stuck living in one spot they could accumulate property and possesses the hunter-gatherer lifestyle made impractical.
+Because humans were stuck living in one spot, they could accumulate property, and the hunter-gatherer lifestyle became impractical.

-That fact along with the massive stores of wheat for food increased the possibility of theft.
-With the growing possession, human beings were now able to accumulate induced criminals to commit crimes.
+That fact, along with the massive stores of wheat for food, increased the possibility of theft.
+With the growing possession, human beings were now able to induce criminals to commit crimes.

 Theft and other crimes of greed caused the need for law enforcement and later armies.

-Armies are expensive to raise and maintain so they are used to avoid standing around wasting money.
+Armies are expensive to raise and maintain, so they are used to avoid wasting money by standing around.
 Do you see where I am going here?

-I believe the need to live shackled to wheat fields produced the ability to accumulate possession, which leads to commerce, which leads to capitalism, which leads to consumerism, which leads to greed which leads to wars.
+I believe that the need to live shackled to wheat fields has produced the ability to accumulate possessions, which leads to commerce, which in turn leads to capitalism, which leads to consumerism, which leads to greed, and ultimately, to wars.

 Why work hard to grow and create when you can send your armies to take from others?

-I know it’s not that simple but that is my opinion of the evolution of the negative effects of an agricultural lifestyle in a nutshell.
+I know it’s not that simple, but that is my opinion on the evolution of adverse effects from an agricultural lifestyle in a nutshell.

 What do you think?
-Do you think the hunter-gatherer lifestyle would have been more stable?
+Do you believe the hunter-gatherer lifestyle would have been more stable?
 What do you think a modern hunter-gatherer lifestyle would look like today?

 Unfortunately, we will never know because wheat domesticated humans and created a domino effect.

-I find it ironic human beings slowly abandoned the knowledge and the secrets of nature to explore the trial and error of farming.
-Hunter-gatherers’ survival depended on an intimate knowledge of the animals they hunted and the plants they gathered.
+I find it ironic that human beings slowly abandoned the knowledge and the secrets of nature to explore the trial and error of farming.
+Hunter-gatherers’ survival depended on an intimate understanding of the animals they hunted and the plants they gathered.

-This arguably was a less difficult and more enjoyable life than farming.
+This arguably was a less complicated and more enjoyable life than farming.
 What do you think?

 I believe they were early minimalists.
 They had few possessions, only what they could carry.
 They followed their food source and worked with their friends and family to obtain it.

 That sounds great to me.
-They spent a few hours a day depending on family and good friends they loved to secure a comfortable life.
+They spent a few hours a day, depending on family and good friends, and they loved to secure a comfortable life.

-That is one of the leading principles of The Minimalist Lifestyle.
-Experiences over stuff.
-I guess you can say the same thing about farming and working with family and friends but working 8 to 12 hours a day in the hot sun just does not sound the same.
+That is one of the leading principles of The Minimalist Lifestyle—experiences over stuff.
+I suppose you could say the same thing about farming and working with family and friends, but working 8 to 12 hours a day in the hot sun doesn’t sound the same.

-We will not even discuss being stuck living on one patch of dirt for the rest of your life and a poor diet.
-Hunter-gatherers had almost no possessions to protect from thieves and maintain daily.
-They traveled often and ate an amazing variety of food, fresh fruits, vegetables, and games.
+We will not even discuss being stuck living on one patch of dirt for the rest of your life, and a poor diet.
+Hunter-gatherers had almost no possessions to protect from thieves and maintain on a daily basis.
+They traveled frequently and ate a wide variety of fresh foods, including fruits, vegetables, and game.

 Hunter-gatherers spent their time in more stimulating and varied activities and in less danger of starvation and disease.
-Unfortunately, wheat domesticated humans and stole that variety in life.
+Unfortunately, wheat domesticated humans and altered the variety in their lives.

 Conclusion

-There is no doubt wheat has changed the world.
+There is no doubt that wheat has had a profound impact on the world.
 Many would say wheat saves human existence.
-Wheat became a stable and reliable food source that allowed human beings to grow cities and modern culture.
+Wheat became a stable and reliable food source, allowing human beings to develop cities and modern culture.

 What do you think?
-Did human beings use wheat to their benefit or did wheat use human beings to their benefit?
-Did wheat domesticated humans?
+Did human beings use wheat to their benefit, or did wheat use human beings to their advantage?
+Did wheat domesticate humans?

 I have eliminated most wheat from my diet, but it is almost impossible to completely eliminate it, and it makes me so angry, lol.
 I just want that crap gone!
 I love your article, and I especially love your writing style.
 It is so down to earth and real, and I appreciate that in this day and age.
 It lends to credibility when I read someone’s article who sounds like a real human being, wheat’s bitch or not!
 Ha ha!Wheat sucks.
 It causes so many problems, and we are just not designed to digest it.
 Period.
 I’m so grateful for your article.
 It was interesting and amusing, but it really drives home the point to give that stuff up.
 I keep telling my kids to limit their gluten.
 I’ve taken to way more fresh fruits and veggies.
 Hopefully your article will inspire them.